 Cost of Living in Port St. Lucie

-The cost of living in Port St. Lucie is right in line with the national average, and it is actually about 2.8 percent lower than the average cost of living in Florida.
+The cost of living in Port St. Lucie is about 1% below the national average, and it is actually about 4% lower than the average cost of living in Florida.

 One major factor in an area's overall cost of living is home prices and, at least for now, Port St. Lucie has some of the most attractive home pricing in the state, at least when it comes to places you'd actually want to retire.